Ashiix/MINDknight/README.md

 ### Future Goals
-- Incoporate NLP
+- Incoporate NLP with sentiment analysis
-- Some form of sentiment analysis
+- Fully independent play

 ## How to run